What types of construction will occur during the project?

 Because of the extent of the storm water drainage erosion in Montgomery Place, the City is restoring the flow paths based on priority areas and available funding.

 Why aren’t underground storm sewers being installed instead of ditches and culverts?

 The cost to install underground storm water pipes is very expensive, especially in older areas where there is other underground infrastructure.
-Property owners in new neighbourhoods pay for the cost through a development levy.
-In the past, new underground storm water pipes were included in the infrastructure proposed for Montgomery Place, to be cost shared by citizens through a neighbourhood improvement levy.
+Property owners in new neighbourhoods pay for those costs through a development levy.
+In the past, new underground storm water pipes were included in the infrastructure proposed for Montgomery Place, to be cost-shared by citizens through a neighbourhood improvement levy.
 However, neighbourhood citizens rejected this proposal so the ditch and culvert system has been retained.